 All Ontario universities host orientation programs and events for first-year students.
 These activities can last for a few days or a week.
-They’re meant to help you familiarize yourself with campus, learn about activities and supports you can access, meet new friends and have fun.
-It’s a great time to meet others in your faculty, residence and academic program, as part of your transition to university life.
+They are meant to help you familiarize yourself with campus, learn about activities and supports you can access, meet new friends and have fun.
+These events are a great time to meet others in your faculty, residence and academic program as part of your transition to university life.

 Your faculty may also set up specific programming so that you can meet fellow students in your program before your first day of class.

 Contact your university’s Indigenous student centre.
 Some Indigenous student centres offer early move-in programs to beat the rush of move-in day.